parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 appendSpeciesObsCount(uniqueSpeciesList);
 ```

 We then run the above code through [esbuild's code minifier](https://esbuild.github.io/api/#minify), which basically removes whitespace and shortens variable names to keep all the same functionality in a more compressed format.
-This results in the terse code I shared above:
+The result is terse code ready for a bookmark:

 <!-- prettier-ignore-start -->
 ```js